KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/opensearch-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/opensearch-authentication" />
 </head>

-This guide provides instructions on how to configure OpenSearch with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+Configure OpenSearch single sign-on using Microsoft Entra as the OIDC identity provider.
+This guide covers registering the Microsoft Entra application, mapping Entra groups to OpenSearch security roles, and updating the OpenSearch and OpenSearch Dashboards Helm chart values — an observability-stack setup that pairs naturally with [Grafana Microsoft Entra OIDC SSO](./grafana-authentication.md).

-## Prerequisites
+## Prerequisites for OpenSearch SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: